Banjo: Five-string banjo

-The size of the five-string banjo is largely standardized, but smaller and larger sizes exist, including the long-neck or "Seeger neck" variation designed by Pete Seeger.
+The size of the five-string banjo is largely standardized, with a scale length of 26.25 in, but smaller and larger sizes exist, including the long-neck or "Seeger neck" variation designed by Pete Seeger.
 Petite variations on the five-string banjo have been available since the 1890s.
 S.S.
 Stewart introduced the banjeaurine, tuned one fourth above a standard five-string.
 Piccolo banjos are smaller, and tuned one octave above a standard banjo.
 Between these sizes and standard lies the A-scale banjo, which is two frets shorter and usually tuned one full step above standard tunings.
 Many makers have produced banjos of other scale lengths, and with various innovations.

 American old-time music typically uses the five-string, open-back banjo.
 It is played in a number of different styles, the most common being clawhammer or frailing, characterized by the use of a downward rather than upward stroke when striking the strings with a fingernail.
 Frailing techniques use the thumb to catch the fifth string for a drone after most strums or after each stroke ("double thumbing"), or to pick out additional melody notes in what is known as drop-thumb.
 Pete Seeger popularized a folk style by combining clawhammer with up picking, usually without the use of fingerpicks.
 Another common style of old-time banjo playing is fingerpicking banjo or classic banjo.
 This style is based upon parlor-style guitar.

 Bluegrass music, which uses the five-string resonator banjo almost exclusively, is played in several common styles.
 These include Scruggs style, named after Earl Scruggs; melodic, or Keith style, named for Bill Keith; and three-finger style with single-string work, also called Reno style after Don Reno.
 In these styles, the emphasis is on arpeggiated figures played in a continuous eighth-note rhythm, known as rolls.
 All of these styles are typically played with fingerpicks.

 The first five-string, electric, solid-body banjo was developed by Charles Wilburn (Buck) Trent, Harold "Shot" Jackson, and David Jackson in 1960.